 • We cover the cost of medical reports and assessments until settlement

-As a 100% no-fee QLD personal injury law firm, we won’t ask you to agree to high-interest disbursement funding, and we don’t charge hidden fees, such as a success or uplift fee.
+As a 100% no-win, no-fee QLD personal injury law firm, we won’t ask you to agree to high-interest disbursement funding, and we don’t charge hidden fees, such as a success or uplift fee.
 Call 1800 700 125

-Motorbike Accident Claim Time Limits
+Motorbike Accident Claim Legal Process

-More About QLD Motorbike Accidents
+More About QLD Motorbike Accident Claims

-Who pays for a motorcycle accident compensation payout?
+Who pays for motorcycle accident injury-related costs?

 The Motor Accident Compensation Act 1994 established Queensland’s compulsory third-party insurance scheme.
 All road users in our state have CTP insurance in their motor vehicle registration.